bitcoin-api/bitcoin-api-full-stack/README.md

 ## Introduction:

-This code repository, Bitcoin-Api-Full-Stack, is a JavaScript/NodeJS full stack Bitcoin API (see below for info about what APIs are), exchange, and casino (the exchange and the casino are still under construction).
+This code repository, Bitcoin-Api-Full-Stack, is a JavaScript/NodeJS full stack Bitcoin API (see below for info about what APIs are), exchange, and gaming platform (the exchange and the gaming platform are still under construction).
 The term "full stack" in the title means that all the instructions and all the components are in this repository so you can build your own Bitcoin-Api system from scratch and you can build every aspect of it from computer server to phone webapp.
-This system lets people have their own versions of APIs, exchanges, and casinos instead of just having to use other companies', if they're okay with holding custody of their own Bitcoin.
+This system lets people have their own versions of APIs, exchanges, and gaming platforms instead of just having to use other companies', if they're okay with holding custody of their own Bitcoin.
 It's also designed in way so that even an individual can have control over these financial technologies instead of having to need a big team or a company.

 **About APIs and Bitcoin APIs**